Beyond Agreement: Diagnosing the Rationale Alignment of Automated Essay Scoring Methods based on Linguistically-informed Counterfactuals: Method

-To select the target concepts applicable to various AES scenarios, we gathered scoring rubrics from the writing tasks of major standardized English tests such as IELTS, TOEFL iBT, TOEIC, and PTE academic.
-We also incorporated rating rubric from the ELLIPSE dataset, which was developed based on a number of state and industrial English language proficiency assessments.
-A detailed review of these rubrics allowed us to pinpoint three linguistic concepts that are critical in human assessment:
+To identify the target concepts for AES scenarios, we reviewed scoring rubrics from major standardized English tests (IELTS, TOEFL iBT, TOEIC, PTE Academic) and the ELLIPSE dataset~\cite{crossley2023ellipse}, which is based on various state and industrial English language proficiency assessments.
+We conducted a detailed annotation process to identify common linguistic features across the five rubrics.
+See Appendix~\ref{app:rubric} for more information.
+Through this analysis, we discovered that all the scoring criteria consistently emphasize three key aspects:

-\textbf{Conventions}: An essay adheres to conventions if it is free from spelling, capitalization, punctuation, and grammar errors, reflecting the writer's ability to follow standard written English rules.
+\textbf{Conventions and Accuracy}: An essay is considered to adhere to conventions and demonstrate accuracy when it is free from mechanical (spelling, capitalization, and punctuation) mistakes and grammatical inaccuracies.

-\textbf{Language Complexity}: Language complexity in an essay is demonstrated by a broad vocabulary and sophisticated control of lexical features, coupled with varied sentence structures, ensuring both lexical and syntactic accuracy.
+\textbf{Language Complexity}: An essay demonstrates lexical and syntactic complexity through the use of a broad vocabulary, sophisticated lexical control, and varied sentence structures.

-\textbf{Organization}: An essay exhibits effective organization and development by presenting a logical structure with skillful paragraphing and the use of cohesive devices to ensure unity, progression, and seamless connection of thoughts.
+\textbf{Organization and Development}: An essay exhibits effective organization and development by presenting a logical structure with skillful paragraphing and the use of cohesive devices to ensure unity, progression, and seamless connection of thoughts.